Hearts of Flesh - Not Stone

 - secondly, projects are to be established, which are to be of direct assistance to victims of the conflict

 - finally, it is about international and interdisciplinary cooperation, which is vital for illuminating the complex tensions between Israelis and Palestinians decidedly and considering approaches from different directions.
 Worth mentioned in this context are the disciplines of psychology, political sciences, theology and history.

 » Prof. Dr. Martin Leiner (Chair for systematic theology/ ethics in Jena, Germany) has been dealing with topics like conciliation, conflict resolution and their causes and effects for years.
 The DFG-proposal for the trilateral project has been set up by him, in committed collaboration of:

-» Dr. Martin O'Malley, associate at the Center of Ethics in Jena and prospective coordinator of the project on the German part.
-Jena will thereby serve as a branch point of the project and play a communicating role.
+» Dr. Martin O'Malley, Dr. Martin O'Malley, associate at the Center of Ethics in Jena and coordinator of the trilateral project.
+Jena plays a communicating role

 » Prof. Dr. Arie Nadler (Chair for social psychology in Tel Aviv, Israel) will coordinate the project as Israeli partner and enrich it due to his psychological know-how.
 Empirical research will play a major role in the process.
 He will i.a. explore, which conditions there are for improvement or impairment of understanding between groups with asymmetric relations.